udacity/js-grader/README.md

 * Remember, this is just a library.
 You're writing code, so use whatever logic and constructs you'd like to determine how tests get added, when tests get added, and what kind of feedback students should receive.
 * Are there multiple ideas you want to grade independently?
 Just instantiate multiple Graders!
 Just make sure you aggregate the feedback before sending it off to grading code.
+* Don't be afraid to set `keepGoing` to `false`.
+Checkpoints exist to help you run tests only when the conditions in the testing environment are correct.
+This also helps you provide targeted, focused feedback that addresses the current state of the student's code.
 * Want to create an optional question?
 Use if/else logic to decide when to add a test and make sure the test returns true!
 * A Grader hasn't disappeared after its queue empties.
 You can add more tests and run again!
 (Only for synchronous tests.)